 The Business Information Systems minor provides an overview of the major technical functions in IS, such as design of systems and the development and management of databases.
-In addition, the student explores the applications of IS to business problems in either the e-commerce or e-business context.
+In addition, the student explores the applications of IS to business problems through an elective focusing on analytics, cloud computing, coding, cybersecurity, or enterprise systems.
 This minor is available only to students with a declared major in the College of Business and Economics.

 These minors prepare graduates for career opportunities as: computer auditors, financial systems specialists, marketing database analysts and supply chain information systems specialists.

 The BIS minor consists of 3 courses equaling 9 credit hours.
 These credit hours consist of the following courses:

 Required (2 courses)

 - BIS 311: Managing IS Analysis and Design